ConnorTintorer/IMCA-AI-Project/README.md

 ENDPOINT=""

 ## **How to Run**
 To run the program you just need to run Interface.py.
 This will create a GUI window from which you can select a csv file containing the desired keywords as well as the directory of images as well as how many images you want to process.
 After selecting the folder, wait for the program to finish.
-The runtime will be printed to the terminal and the list of classifications will be written to "image_data.csv".
+The runtime will be printed to the terminal and the list of classifications will be written to "output.csv".

 ## **Constraints/Details**
 **Model**